matteoferla/Fragmenstein/fragmenstein.md

 The maps must satisfy some conditions, two mapped atoms cannot occupy the same 2 Å overlapping position and no bond in the map can be over 3 Å long —if the atoms in between are not placed there is no constraint (which is a problem).
 This mills through all possible MCS pairing of the various inspiration hits, so the time taken increases to the power of the hits.

+The (slower) variant `none_permissive` allows the mapping of atoms of different kinds assuming the more permissive mapping includes the stricter.

 #### Pros
 * Better at mapping